-After out trip to Mount Sunday we headed on our road trip to Lake Tekapo which a beautiful bright blue lake with a backdrop of the Southern Alps.
+We then headed to Lake Tekapo which a beautiful bright blue lake with a backdrop of the Southern Alps.
 At Lake Tekapo you will find a bronze sheepdog which was made for recognition of the indispensable role that the sheepdog has on the locals livelihoods.

 The day we visited Lake Tekapo it was rather windy meaning that there were actually probably rideable waves which was crazy!
-Onwards from Lake Tekapo you will also come across a very similar lake called Lake Pukaki which is, along with Lake Tekapo, one of the 3 parallel alpine lakes that runs through the northern edge of the Mackenzie Basin.
+Onwards from Lake Tekapo you will also come across a very similar lake called Lake Pukaki.
+Lake Pukaki along with Lake Tekapo is 1 of the 3 parallel alpine lakes that runs through the northern edge of the Mackenzie Basin.

-Not far from Lake Pukaki is Mount Cook, unfortunately when we visited Mount Cook it was pretty bad weather which I think is pretty common as the mountains attract all the weather like a magnet.
-We had very strong winds and rain which meant we didn’t do a proper hike upa part of Mount Cook but instead we took a hike around Tasman Lake, where we saw icebergs and glaciers.
+Not far from Lake Pukaki is Mount Cook, unfortunately when we visited Mount Cook it was pretty bad weather.
+I think this is pretty common as the mountains attract all the weather like a magnet.
+We had very strong winds and rain which meant we didn’t do a proper hike up a part of Mount Cook.
+Instead we took a hike around Tasman Lake, where we saw icebergs and glaciers.
 We then headed for lunch and took in the views from the warm and cosy cafe.

 Lots of love, Melissa x